 - Lightly rub the pan with your chosen vegetable oil, ensuring that you don’t apply too thick of a coat that it looks greasy.
 Apply the oil to the skillet and use your fingers, a delicate brush, or a soft paper towel to distribute it evenly.

-- Place the skillet over a high heat for a few minutes, so the pan is heated evenly, and it begins to smoke slightly.
+- Place the skillet over high heat for a few minutes so the pan is heated evenly, and it begins to smoke slightly.
 (Alternatively, place the pan in the oven for an hour for even heating, but be careful with the hot handle when you remove it).

 Many home cooks tend to shy away from using cast iron cookware fearing it requires too much maintenance.
 In reality, it really is so simple.
 I absolutely love my cast iron pans.